ofekats/CopyCache/README.md

 - **`scripting`**: Grants the extension the ability to execute scripts within web pages.
 This is used to inject the content script (`content.js`) into active tabs to monitor clipboard changes.

-- **`activeTab` ans `Tabs`**: Allows the extension to access the currently active tab.
+- **`Tabs`**: Allows the extension to access the currently active tab.
 This permission is used to interact with the active tab for script injection and clipboard monitoring.

 - **`notifications`**: Required to display notifications when new clipboard text is detected.
 This enables the extension to inform the user about copied content through pop-up notifications.